 |Data Handling||✗||Check out utilities at awesome-vue|

 |Charting||✗||Check out charts at awesome-vue|

 |Grid||✗||Check out tables at awesome-vue|

-Initial support for PWA has been identified for the Dojo 2 beta and is starting to land in the code base.
-By the time of the release candidate, Dojo 2 applications should easily support the PWA standards.
-In addition, Server Side Rendering is on the roadmap to be available before the release candidate.
+Initial support for PWA is provided by Dojo 2 to easily support the PWA standards.
+In addition, Server Side Rendering support is available.
 Early changes to support server side rendering of widgets are in place.
-Currently the missing functionality is the ability create an application state server side, extract it, and then hydrate it on the client-side.
+Currently, the missing functionality is the ability create an application state server side, extract it, and then hydrate it on the client-side.